CodeYourFuture/immersive-go-course/projects/concurrency/README.md

 #### When are atomics good/bad to use?

 Atomics can be really useful when you need to operate on a single item of small data (e.g. a number).
 They are simple and easy to reason about.
 But they typically operate on one item in memory.
 If you need to operate on larger data (e.g. a string), multiple pieces of memory (e.g. two different numbers which must be changed together), or perform an operation not supported by atomics (e.g. multiplication), you probably can't use an atomic for that.

+When using atomics, your threads are never blocked, and never need to wait for each other.
+Mutexes, on the other hand, block threads, which means that even though you may have started 100 threads to do work concurrently, only one will actually be doing anything (if they all need the same lock).
+This means that atomics can provide better throughput than other synchronisation primitives.

 ### Mutexes